 The aim of the module is to develop an understanding of the nature, process and management of organisational change.
 Highlighting various models and approaches to organisational change, the module uses case analysis to examine the interpersonal, group and organisational issues associated with change management in a range of situations.
 By examining the usefulness and drawbacks of different models the most suitable approach in a specific situation, and how to develop an implementation strategy, is explored.

 Operations management is concerned with the process by which organisations transform a range of inputs into the outputs of goods and services that will be purchased by customers.
-In particular it focuses on designing and controlling processes to ensure that its operations are efficient in terms of minimising the use of resources and effective in terms of meeting customer requirements.
+In particular, this Business Management and Finance degree with honours programme module focuses on designing and controlling processes to ensure that its operations are efficient in terms of minimising the use of resources and effective in terms of meeting customer requirements.
 It is thus the core function of an organisation that can have a major impact on the long term sustainability of the business.

 The purpose of financial reporting is to provide a detailed picture of an organisation’s financial position at a specific point in time.
 Because of the complexity of financial transactions and the problems of definition, measurement and treatment of assets and liabilities, most countries have adopted the International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) for financial reports.
 Organisations operating in these countries are required to produce financial statements that comply with these standards and this module focuses on the main requirements of the standards.

-The module lays the groundwork for undertaking a research project in the final year of the programme.
+The research methodology module in the BSc (Hons) in Business Management and Finance degree programme lays the groundwork for undertaking a research project in the final year of the programme.
 In particular it examines different research philosophies and the basic elements of research design and how they shape and inform the research process.
 Core skills that will be developed include selecting an appropriate method of data collection and analysis, identifying relevant information sources, preparing and collecting data, analysing data using different approaches for qualitative and quantitative research projects, and writing the report once the research is complete.